 Joining AIIFL as Undergraduate Student Fellows

-AIIFL welcomes any HKU undergraduate students who meet the following criteria to apply to join as Undergraduate Student Fellows:
+AIIFL welcomes any HKU undergraduate students who meet the following criteria to apply as Undergraduate Student Fellows:

 - academic excellence and/or practice knowledge/experience,